ansys/pymechanical/doc/source/architecture.rst

 these bytes.
 This is usually handled by a protocol (such as HTTP or TCP) and usually also a higher level library (such as gRPC or zeroMQ) implemented using the protocol.
-The server may send back a series of messages to the client to indicate that a message was recieved, that it is executing, that it has executed, and with a response, if any.
+The server may send back a series of messages to the client to indicate that a message was received, that it is executing, that it has executed, and with a response, if any.
 The protocol and library determine the expected sequence of messages, their ordering, and any failure handling.

 Resource-based APIs
 -------------------

 Resource-based APIs were popularized by REST, and has been shown to be, for practical purposes, infinitely scalable.
 They are traditionally implemented using HTTP or HTTPS but implementations can exist in any transport protocol.